Finitely Generated Varieties of Commutative BCK-algebras: Covers: Introduction

-The fact that $\trop{Si}(\var{V}) = \trop{S}(\al A)$ motivates us to first explore $\trop{S}(\al A)$.
-There are two kinds of subalgebras: downsets and the others.
-The others can be characterised as a set of elements of $\al A$ that have height divisible by some $k > 1$, $k \in \mathbb{N}$.
-Under some conditions, such a set indeed forms a subalgebra.
-The detailed characterisation is the subject of the first part of article.
+Because subdirectly irreducible members of $\var{V}$ are essentially subalgebras of generators, we first examine subalgebras of finite subdirectly irreducible cBCK-algebras.
+Given a finite subdirectly irreducible cBCK-algebra $\al A$, subalgebras of $\al A$ can be divided into two types: downsets and others.
+The latter can be characterised as the set of elements of $\al A$ whose heights are divisible by some $k > 1$, $k \in \mathbb{N}$.
+Under suitable conditions, such a set indeed forms a subalgebra.
+A detailed characterisation of these subalgebras constitutes the first part of this article.

-The second part of the article focuses on the covers.
-The goal is to find all covers of $\var{V}$, i.e. to find subdirectly irreducible cBCK-algebras that generate the covers.
-The construction involves considering all subalgebras of $\al A$ and then considering their extensions by adding a leaf to some vertex (not the root).
-We prove that by the construction, we obtain a cover and that every cover is achievable by this construction.
+We then turn to the central part of the article, which focusses on identifying subdirectly irreducible cBCK-algebras that generate a cover of $\vag{\al A_1, \dots, \al A_n}$.
+The construction formalises a straightforward idea: Given a subdirectly irreducible cBCK-algebra, a tree, one can generate a minimal algebra above it by extending the tree.
+This begins by adding a new leaf to an existing leaf, providing a simple visual guide to the process.